 The Compensation Committee has granted each of Messrs.
-Oliviero and Gray the following equity awards under our Checkpoint Therapeutics, Inc. Amended and Restated 2015 Incentive Plan (the "2015 Plan").
+Oliviero and Gray equity awards under our Checkpoint Therapeutics, Inc. Amended and Restated 2015 Incentive Plan, as amended (the "2015 Incentive Plan").
+In 2022, Mr. Oliviero received an award of 45,500 restricted shares, and Mr. Gray received an award of 13,700 restricted shares, both of which vest as described in footnote (6) to the Outstanding Equity Awards table below